wilmorales21/Scripts/Git/README.md

 + 9.git_push.png - Figura que mostra como criar um novo branch chamado teste remotamente.

 ## Repository content(ENG)
-+ 1.git_status.png - This picture shows the directory status from the terminal screen.
++ 1.git_status.png - This picture shows the local directory status from the terminal screen.
 + 2.git_add_files.png - This picture shows the files are not monitored by the git.
 + 3.git_add_files.png - This picture shows the testes.txt file was added to monitoring of git.
 + 4.git_commit.png - This picture shows the first commit done by the git in the testes.txt file.